JunHyeongKim73/2019-2-OSS-L2/_posts/2019-12-02-FashioNet's-Solution-Process.markdown

 description: New version of FashioNet that we are going to create.
 ---

-## Mew version of FashioNet that we are going to create.
+## New version of FashioNet that we are going to create.

 We are willing to make a new verison of FashioNet by